timothyngugi26/Hello-worlD/README.md

 # Hello-worlD
-This is a second repository to create in alx program
+This is a second repository to create in alx program im timothy a programmer.